srobo/docs/robots_101/motors.md

 When the robot runs out of code to run, the program terminates, and all motors and other components turn off.
 At the end of the program is `robot.sleep(10)`, which lets the program keep running for 10 seconds.
 For your actual program, your robot will likely have more to do after it moves.

+### LEDs

+As your motors are turning, you may notice some LEDs lighting up next to the outputs.
+The LEDs will light up either red or blue based on the direction the robot.

 ### Inaccuracies

 Even though both your motors are turning at the same speed, your robot may not drive in a perfectly straight line.
 This is expected, and is usually down to manufacturing tolerances in the motors or wheels themselves.